-Preparing herbs, and storing them correctly, is the first step on the natural pathway to using herbal home remedies for any number of complaints and ailments.
+Preparing herbs, and storing them correctly, is the first step to using herbal home remedies for any number of

 Play around with the method of storage, add a little extra trouble, a sprinkling of imagination.